vanhoangkha/Networking-fundamentals/Day14_Subnetting_Part1.md

 1100 1011 .
 0000 0000 .
 0111 0001 .
 0000 | 0000

-(Mạng con prefix is the first 28 bits)
+(Network con prefix is the first 28 bits)

-flipping all the bits to 1’s, we get the Mạng con MASK for /28:
+flipping all the bits to 1’s, we get the Network con MASK for /28:

 1111 1111 .
 1111 1111 .
 1111 1111 .
 1111 | 0000